lexibank/tlopo/out/vol3/chapter10.md

 Worldwide there are about a thousand species of Ficus, including the common fig, F. carica.
 Over 500 species occur in the Asia-Pacific region.
 Many of them have a limited distribution.
 F. granatum, for example, is limited to Vanuatu, F. scabra to Vanuatu, New Caledonia, Fiji, Tonga and Samoa ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 164, 166).
 As a consequence, it is difficult to gloss reconstructed terms with their species, as the same term was apparently applied to similar species at different locations.
 The one distinction that is more easily made is between independently growing species and stranglers.

 Independently growing Ficus species are usually of medium size, up to about 15 m tall, and often have edible leaves.
 Strangler figs, however, sometimes grow to 40 m and form part of the forest canopy.
 A strangler starts its life as an epiphyte high in a tree where a tiny sticky seed has been deposited in animal droppings.
 The new seedling grows slowly at first, getting nutrients from leaf litter.
 It sends out thin roots that snake down the trunk of the host tree or dangle as aerial roots from its branches.
 When the roots reach the ground they dig in and grow aggressively, competing with the host tree for water and nutrients.
 The roots form a network that encircles the host and fuses together.
-As the roots grow thicker they squeeze the host' s trunk, cutting off its nutrient supply.
-In the canopy the strangler' s leaves grow more densely than the host' s, depriving it of sunlight.
+As the roots grow thicker they squeeze the host's trunk, cutting off its nutrient supply.
+In the canopy the strangler's leaves grow more densely than the host's, depriving it of sunlight.
 Eventually the host dies from strangulation, insufficient sunlight and root competition, and the strangler fig stands on its own.
 If the host rots away, a hollow centre remains.

 A salient feature of the genus Ficus is its figs, which technically are not fruits.
-A fig is a 'false fruit' or multiple fruit, in which the flow1;o:rs and seeds grow together to form a single mass.
+A fig is a 'false fruit' or multiple fruit, in which the flowers and seeds grow together to form a single mass.
 What is commonly called the 'fruit' of a fig is a syconium, an almost closed receptacle with many small male and female flowers arranged on the inner surface.
 Technically, the fruit of a fig is one of the many seed-bearing flowers inside the syconium.
 The syconium typically has a bulbous shape with a small opening at the distal end that gives access to tiny wasps (Agaoninae spp.) that pollinate the flowers in the process of laying their eggs within the syconium, thus enjoying a symbiotic relationship with the fig tree.

 The literature reports numerous instances of the bark, the latex or the leaves of one or other Ficus species being used for medicinal purposes.
 On Vanua Lava (Banks Islands, Vanuatu) latex from Artocarpus altilis and Ficus adenosperma is mixed as a potion against excessive menstrual discharge ([Bourdy & Walter 1994](../references.md#source-BourdyandWalter1994)).
 On Chuuk the bark of Ficus prolixa is used as medicine against evil spirits, its fruits and leaves used as medicine, and its roots are used to flavor a special breadfruit pudding ([Goodenough & Sugita 1980](../references.md#source-GoodenoughandSugita1980)).
 On Lihir the leaves are heated and rubbed on painful joints, bones, muscles.
 They can also be used to heal sickness after eating the wrong kind of fish.
 They also have ritual power, and are used to make parcels containing several other types of medicinal leaves (S. [Foale 2001](../references.md#source-Foale2001)).